Old Fashioned Texas Sheet Cake with Sour Cream

 If you love Texas Sheet Cake as much as we do, you’ll also love our Texas Sheet Cake Cookies and Texas Sheet Cake Cupcakes.

-I like it both with the nuts and without the nuts, and honestly, it’s my favorite cake EVER!
+We like it both with pecans and without the pecans, and honestly, it’s my favorite cake EVER!

 It was in a cookbook that was through my elementary school.
 It is not called a Texas sheet cake because it came from Texas, as many believe.